Leib Kvitko

 He was born in a Ukrainian shtetl, attended traditional Jewish religious school for boys (cheder) and was orphaned early.
 He moved to Kyiv in 1917 and soon became one of the leading Yiddish poets of the "Kiev Group".
 He lived in Germany between 1921 and 1925 joining there the Communist Party of Germany and publishing critically acclaimed poetry.
 He returned to the Soviet Union in 1925 and moved to Moscow in 1936, joining the CPSU in 1939.
 By that time he was primarily writing verses for children and his style fully corresponded to the canons of socialist realism.
+He has family who still live in Ukraine.
+Some family is also located in the United States of America and Canada.